-Clueless note: I’m pleased to bring you this contributed post by Kate of Makes the Most of.
+Editor’s note: I’m pleased to bring you this contributed post by Kate of Makes the Most of.
 This open letter to formula-feeding mamas is especially dear to me.
 I was an unapologetic formula-feeding mama.
-I breast fed for about 6 weeks and then turned to formula when I had to go back to work.
+I breastfed for about 6 weeks and then turned to formula when I had to go back to work.
 My kids are happy, healthy, smart as whips, and have never been excessively sick.
 I love Kate’s message.
 And I hope that it makes formula-feeding mamas everywhere feel joyful and confident in their parenting decisions.
-If you would like to contribute a story to Memoirs of a Clueless Woman, please email Carin Clark.
-For more information and guidelines, please see the Your Story Policy.

 Simple Disclaimer: This post is in no way to discourage breastfeeding mamas.
 You ladies rock in every way.
 This is simply a little encouragement for the rest of us.